Emogene Salvucci (1937 - 2020) - Obituary

-She was born on Sept.
-24, 1937, in Apollo, a daughter of the late Oral Kerner and Alvirda "Birdie" MacIntyre (Frank).
+She was born September 24, 1937, in Apollo, a daughter of the late Oral Kerner and Alvirda "Birdie" Frank MacIntyre.

 Emogene was a 1955 graduate of Bradford High School.